You are here

 - Ralph Pfluger Elementary

 - Northwest Elementary

 Texas lost at more than 100 children to fatal drownings in 2016 and 55% of Texas youth did not meet recommended levels of physical activity.
-The Y, in collaboration with community partners is working toward the goal of providing all first graders with instruction on safety, aquatics and fitness education, Project SAFE This free program served more than 11,000 children since the program's inception.
+The Y, in collaboration with community partners is working toward the goal of providing all Pre-K, kinder, and first graders with instruction on safety, aquatics and fitness education - Project SAFE.
+This free program served more than 16,000 children since the program's inception.

 Your contribution of $1,000 will support Project SAFE instruction for an entire first grade class.
 Donate today by clicking the 'learn more' button below.